24ep/mdm/docs/BRD.md

 ## 1. Executive Summary

 ### 1.1 Project Overview
-The Customer Data Management System is a comprehensive web application designed to streamline customer data management for event organizations.
+The Unified Data Platform is a comprehensive web application designed to streamline data management for event organizations.
 The system addresses the critical need for efficient customer relationship management, task tracking, and data organization in the event planning industry.

 ### 1.2 Business Objectives
 - **Primary Objective**: Centralize and streamline customer data management for event organizations